 Check out our budgies photo album and send us your best budgerigar/parakeet pictures if you want them featured in the album. 🙂

-Budgie colors are directly related to the number of genes influencing pigmentation in the bird.
+Budgie colours are directly related to the number of genes influencing pigmentation in the bird.
 The intensity of the colors is determined by the number of the present genes.
 A budgerigar may have zero, one, two, or even more.
 Wild budgies have less number of genes for pigmentation, therefore, lighter in color.
 As a result of their bright, cheery nature and colorful feathers, budgies are the most widespread birds in aviaries.